Seldaek/monolog/doc/02-handlers-formatters-processors.md

 - _PsrHandler_: Can be used to forward log records to an existing PSR-3 logger
 - _TestHandler_: Used for testing, it records everything that is sent to it and has accessors to read out the information.
+- _HandlerWrapper_: A simple handler wrapper you can inherit from to create your own wrappers easily.

 ## Formatters